jontturi/stadinyt/README.md

 # StadiNyt

 A community run listing of events in Helsinki.
+Tremendous thanks to Leaf Coran.

 ## Adding a new event